-The Tourist Visa for Thailand will be obligatory for all those eligible beginning this year.
-Currently it is in its final stages of implementation, therefore, not available.
+The Tourist Visa for Thailand it is in its final stages of implementation, and therefore not yet available.
 If you wish to receive a notification once the tourist visa for Thailand becomes available, please complete the form below.

 Embassy Visitor Visas for Thailand

 There are a number of different types of visas which can be obtained from Thai embassies and consulates.
 Remember that many nationalities will not need to obtain a visa from an embassy or consulate as they are currently eligible for visa-free entry:

 Transit visas are for travelers who are passing through Thailand to arrive in another destination country or to reenter their home country.
 People transiting through Don Mueang International Airport for less than 12 hours do not require a visa (unless they are traveling with Thai AirAsia or Thai AirAsia X).